jgaloguz/Diffusive-Shock-Acceleration/README.md

 ```
 where no options are needed in this case.

-The `runs/params.dat` file contains the parameters that control the simulation execution and output.
+The `params.dat` file contains the parameters that control the simulation execution and output.
-The first parameter controls maximum spatial displacement per step for the trajectories away from the shock.
+The first parameter equals the maximum spatial displacement per step for the trajectories away from the shock in units of au.
-The second parameter controls the width of the shock encountered by the particles.
+The second parameter equals the width of the shock in units of au.
-The third parameter controls maximum spatial displacement per step for the trajectories near the shock.
+The third parameter equals the maximum spatial displacement per step for the trajectories near the shock as a fraction of the first parameter.
-The fourth parameter controls the initial spatial location of the particles for the backward runs.
+The fourth parameter equals the initial spatial location of the pseudo-particles for the backward runs as a factor of `z_shock`, which is the location of the bin center closest to the origin on the downstream region.

 All results are stored in the `runs/dsa_results` folder.
 They can be visualized by running a Python script